 Living with us

-Derwent Living is a not-for-profit organisation providing affordable living to suit a range of lifestyles.
+Derwent Living is a ‘profit for social purpose’ organisation providing affordable housing to suit a range of lifestyles.
 Formed in 1964, Derwent Living works with customers to build thriving communities where people want to live.
-Derwent Living manages more than 15,000 homes in the Midlands, South Yorkshire and the South East.
+Derwent Living manages more than 25,000 properties across the UK.

-Retirement living is affordable self-contained apartments, studio flats and bungalows to rent or buy.
-Our properties offer residents an active social scene and a peaceful and personal atmosphere with a 24hr Care Line link for peace of mind.
-To view available retirement living properties click here.
+Retirement Living is affordable housing to rent ranging from small studio flats and self-contained apartments to bungalows.
+Our properties offer customers an active social scene with a peaceful and personal atmosphere and the added benefit of 24hr Care Line link for peace of mind.

 How we allocate homes